fatahrez/Theatre43Angular/README.md

-# Movies
+# Theatre43

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.2.4.
+This project is created using [themoviedb API](https://developers.themoviedb.org/3).

 ## Development server